Milwaukee Panthers baseball

 The Milwaukee Panthers are an NCAA Division I college baseball team competing in the Horizon League for the University of Wisconsin–Milwaukee.
 The current head coach is Shaun Wegner.
+The team plays its home games at Franklin Field in the southern Milwaukee suburb of Franklin, Wisconsin.

-The only Division I college baseball team in the state of Wisconsin, the Panthers have qualified for three NCAA tournaments since 1999, including a win over #1 ranked Rice in the first round of the 1999 NCAA tournament.
+The only Division I college baseball team in the state of Wisconsin, the Panthers have qualified for five NCAA tournaments since 1999, including a win over #1 ranked Rice in the first round of the 1999 NCAA tournament and a regional finals appearance in the 2026 NCAA tournament.